Thank You (2011 film)

-Thank You is a 2011 Indian Hindi-language romantic comedy film written and directed by Anees Bazmee.
+Thank You is a 2011 Indian Hindi-language romantic comedy film written and directed by Anees Bazmee and produced jointly by Ronnie Screwvala and Twinkle Khanna under UTV Motion Pictures.
 The film stars Akshay Kumar, Bobby Deol, Suniel Shetty, Irrfan Khan, Sonam Kapoor, Rimi Sen and Celina Jaitly.
-Ranjeet, Mukesh Tiwari, Rakhee Tandon, Smita Jaykar and Chahat Khanna are featured in supporting roles with Mallika Sherawat and Vidya Balan in special appearance.
+Ranjeet, Mukesh Tiwari, Rakhee Tandon, Smita Jaykar, and Chahat Khanna are featured in supporting roles with Mallika Sherawat and Vidya Balan in special appearances.

 Released on 8 April 2011, and conceptually similar to Bazmee's No Entry (2005), Thank You revolves around three married men and best friends at work who engage in philandering behaviour and run a yacht business, trying to have some fun outside their marriage.
-However, when suspicion plays its cards right on their wives, enlisted for help arrives private investigator Kishan Khurana, a detective who specializes in extra-marital relationships.
-However, the course of events that follows Kishan's attempts to expose and reform the men, takes twists and turns that are hard for him to deal with, and what follows suit forms the rest of the story.
-Most of the scenes in this film were shot in Vancouver, British Columbia and Toronto, Ontario in Canada.
+However, when suspicion plays its cards right on their wives, enlisted for help arrives private investigator Kishan Khurana, a detective who specializes in extramarital relationships.
+However, the course of events that follows Kishan's attempts to expose and reform the men takes twists and turns that are hard for him to deal with, and what follows suit forms the rest of the story.
+Most of the scenes in this film were shot in Vancouver, British Columbia, and Toronto, Ontario in Canada.

+UTV Indiagames also released a mobile video game based on the film.